What’s Making Brac University 2.0?

 I once met a Shakespeare scholar.
 I asked him how Shakespeare made it to the core of humanity since he left school at 14 and never traveled except to London.
 The scholar taught me something.
 Shakespeare always wrote and spoke to himself first before he did to others.
 And he was honest to his soul and heart.
 He was true to humanity.

-This is what I have learned: Shakespeare is humility and so are you.
+This is what I have learned: Shakespeare is humanity and so are you.
 If you are true to yourself, perhaps you too can be a Shakespeare.

 When I talk about “be true to yourself,” you may be thinking that “I want to be passionate about what I do,” “I want to become a leader,” or “I want to be successful.”
 Yes, they are all part of “be true to yourself.”